Saving 10K requires preparation

 Bonus: the table to help you save 10K in 1 year

-Saving 10K in 1 year is almost like putting aside 1000 euros per month… We agree that at first sight this may seem complicated.
+Saving 10K in 1 year is almost like putting aside 1000 dollars per month… We agree that at first sight this may seem complicated.

-Before you are able to make such savings it is worthwhile to start by following this chart which suggests you can easily save 1400 euros, week after week.
+Before you are able to make such savings it is worthwhile to start by following this chart which suggests you can easily save 1400 dollars, week after week.

 It allows you to start slowly but surely towards your savings goal.